mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-gaussian.md

 ```r
 var(chickwts$weight)
 ```
 The **standard deviation** of the mean (SD) is the most commonly used measure of the spread of values in a distribution.
-It's essentially the variance rooted.
-This makes it easier to interpret than the variance
+It's essentially the variance rooted, which makes it easier to interpret than the variance.
+This makes it the mean absolute deviation from the mean:

 $$ s = \sqrt{\frac{\sum_{i=1}^N (x_i - \overline{x})^2}{N-1} } $$